-Nature’s Way Organic MCT Oil contains high-quality ingredients for a value you can’t beat.
-It consists of only Caprylic Acid (C8) and Capric Acid (C10) derived from organic coconut, so you don’t have to worry about any filler ingredients.
+Nature’s Way Organic MCT Oil is right up there with Performance Lab.
+It only consists of only Caprylic Acid (C8) and Capric Acid (C10) derived from organic coconut, so you don’t have to worry about any filler ingredients.
 You can mix it into your favorite shake, smoothie, and coffee or add it to your yogurt and salad.
 It contains a two-month supply if taking the recommended one tablespoon (15 ml) per day.

 Microingredient’s Organic MCT Oil Powder is perfect if you prefer a powder-based supplement.

 Or, you might just like to sneak your health supplements into a tasty beverage.
 This powder can be added to any shake, smoothie, or coffee and even comes with a cup for scooping.
 It’s vegan and made of Caprylic acid (C8) and capric acid (C10) derived from organic coconut, so you know you’re getting what you need and nothing else.
 It provides about forty servings.
 This makes it a good option for “bulletproof” coffee, since it’ll mix better than pure oil options.

-NOW Foods Caprylic Acid (C8) is a capsule-based supplement for the most affordable cost on our list.
-Each capsule contains 600mg of MCT oil derived from coconut and palm kernel oils.
+NOW Foods Caprylic Acid is a capsule-based supplement for the most affordable cost on our list.
+Each capsule contains 600mg of pure c8 MCT oil derived from coconut and palm kernel oils.
 Plus, each bottle contains a 100-day supply if you take the recommended amount of one capsule per day.
 That’s 100 servings for just over $10.

 NOW Sports MCT oil is derived from sustainable coconut and palm kernel oil.
 What’s cool about this product is that it can not only be used as a substitute for conventional oils like sauces and salad dressings, but it also comes in multiple flavors for all of your cooking needs.
 You can get about sixty servings if taking the recommended one tablespoon (15 ml) per day.
 It comes in a glass bottle, which is a bonus for those of who realize how terrible plastic is for just about everything.